On-demand dispatch for shredding and document destruction routes. The route shrinks to the bins that are actually full.

 Two illustrative scenarios anchored in public industry pricing data, an initial company pull, and reasonable route assumptions, not validated deployment math.
 The numbers will be specific to each operator.
 The shape holds across the category.

-A regional operator running locked-bin service across roughly 50 commercial accounts on weekly routes, billing a flat recurring fee per account regardless of visit count, the dominant model among independents per published operator terms and third-party pricing guides.
+A regional operator running 50 commercial accounts on weekly routes.
+One flat monthly fee per account, whether the truck came once or four times.
 Calendar service runs every account on the same cadence whether the bin is at 20 percent or 95 percent.
 Cutting even a third of the stops that didn’t need to happen, at a conservative $8 to $12 in fuel and driver time per stop, returns somewhere in the range of $7,000 to $10,000 a year in pure margin on that one route, fuel and labor the operator was never billing separately for.
 Scale that across a fleet and the number scales with it.